Omar-Scicolone/Java/README.md

 # Programming in Java

-##
+## Collection of C projects

-Collection of project in Java from the course "Object Oriented Programming"
+* The projects in "OOP" are from the course "Object Oriented programming"
+* ...